Datylon

 Datylon's first suggestion for presenting a bar chart

-Iterating between two colors can make it easier on the eye to connect category label to data label.
+Iterating between two colors can make it easier for the eye to connect category labels to data labels.
 A similar technique called ‘zebra shading’ is also used in table design to let the user easily scan from left to right.
-Drawback of this design choice is that it can wrongly suggest that we’re dealing with different categories.
+A drawback of this design choice is that it can wrongly suggest that we’re dealing with different categories.

 Datylon's second suggestion for presenting a bar chart